-It is another cake that we enjoyed during our travels in Malaysia.
+This is another cake that we enjoyed during our travels in Malaysia.
 Unlike the Triple Decker Cheese Cake from last week’s post, we had this luscious dessert at a restaurant/coffee shop called Secret Recipe.
 It is a very popular chain that can be found in almost every mall we went to.

-- 1-1/2 cups (3 sticks) unsalted butter, softened
+- 1-1/2 cups unsalted butter softened (equal to 3 sticks of butter)

-- 2-1/4 cups fine (caster) sugar
+- 2-1/4 cups granulated sugar

-- 6 large eggs, at room temperature
+- 6 large eggs room temperature

-- ½ cup sour cream
+- 1/2 cup sour cream

 - 2 tsp vanilla extract

 - 6 large egg whites